tiendu/tiendu.github.io/src/content/blog/2026-06-17-farewell-to-bioinfo.md

 There were people who knew biology was becoming more computational.

-But as an actual career path, it barely existed locally.
+But as an actual career path, it barely existed.

-There was no clear bioinformatics company in Vietnam that I could point to and say:
+There was no company I could point to and say:

-This is where people like us can work.
+This is where people like us work.

-Now it is a little better.
+Maybe that was why leaving felt necessary at the time.

+If the field did not really exist around me, then maybe I had to go somewhere else to find it.

+So I went deeper into academic bioinformatics.

+For a while, I tried very hard to make that path work.

+The science was real.

+The effort was real.

+But the life around it was not something I wanted to keep living.

+I worked too much.

+I kept trying to prove something.

+And somewhere along the way, I started feeling that what I was proving did not matter very much outside a small circle of specialists.

+That was a hard thing to admit.

+When you are inside academia, it can feel like leaving means failing.

+It can feel like you are giving up before the work becomes meaningful.

+But sometimes leaving is not failure.

+Sometimes it is the first honest decision you have made in years.

+I left academic bioinformatics in 2023.

+I left Korea and came back to Vietnam.

+Not with a grand plan.

+Mostly with the feeling that I needed to start over.

+Vietnam looked different from how it did in 2019.

+The field was still small, but it was no longer imaginary.

-There are more bioinformatics companies in Vietnam than there were when I started looking.
+There were more companies than there used to be.

-Not many more.
+Not many.

 Depending on how strictly you define bioinformatics, there are probably only five or six that most people in the field would recognize.

+That may not sound small until you spend a few years in it.

 The community is small enough that I can name nearly all of them.

 Small enough that I know people working at several of them.

-Small enough that after a few years, you start recognizing the same names again and again.
+Small enough that the same names keep appearing over and over again.

-Someone leaves one company and appears at another.
+Someone leaves one company and joins another.

 Someone becomes a hiring manager.